luisrojascr/quizAngular/README.md

+#Angular Quiz

-#Author : Luis Rojas
+Author: Luis Rojas

-Based on a project made by course in Udemy
+Based on a project made by a course in Udemy, practicing Angular animations.